Mrian07/Proyeksi/docs/installation-and-operations/changing-to-bim-edition/README.md

 Switching to the BIM Edition will not affect your existing data.
 Your team will be able to continue working just as before.
 By switching to the BIM edition additional features will become available  when you activate the "BCF" module in the [project's settings](../../user-guide/projects/project-settings/modules).

-To choose the BIM edition during installation use [this instruction](../installation/packaged/#step-1-select-your-openproject-edition).
+To choose the BIM edition during installation use [this instruction](../installation/packaged/#step-1-select-your-proyeksiapp-edition).

 ## Instructions

 ### Backup and upgrade

 First, backup your data and update your installation to the latest ProyeksiApp version as described in [Upgrading](../operation/upgrading).
-Make sure that you not only install the new package but also run `sudo openproject configure` as described before proceeding.
+Make sure that you not only install the new package but also run `sudo proyeksiapp configure` as described before proceeding.

 ### Switching to BIM Edition